tsedio/tsed-vite-workspaces/README.md

 }
 ```

-Finally, add the followings scripts in the root `package.json`:
+Finally, add the following scripts in the root `package.json`:

 ```json
 {